M0nkeymoo/GitCommands/README.md

 # GitCommands
 Git commands that I can use for reference

-Git athe status of a repository git status
+Git the status of a repository git status